What Should I Do With...?

 Caring Cleats collects used soccer cleats and redistributes them to the Tarahumara Indian community in Chihuahua, Mexico.
-Email Kennedy Citro at email@example.com, or call 443-433-2386.
+Email Kennedy at firstname.lastname@example.org or call 443-433-2386.

-Donate clothing to local charities or shelters, such as Goodwill and Salvation Army.
+Donate clothing to local shelters or charities, such as Goodwill and Salvation Army.
 Or, bring gently used clothing to Go Green for the Cause at Alpha Ridge Landfill.
 Print a tax receipt on their website.
 Have items that aren't wearable?
 Donate them!
 Many donation organization partner with rag manufacturers.

-Check out Success in Style in Savage Mill to donate new or gently worn business clothing and accessories.
+Success in Style in Savage Mill collects new or gently worn business clothing and accessories.
 Dress for Success accepts women's interview attire via mail-in or drop-off.
-To donate men's interview attire, visit Career Gear in Baltimore or contact Million Dollar Man at 410-465-0295 or firstname.lastname@example.org
+To donate men's interview attire, visit Career Gear or contact Million Dollar Man at 410-465-0295 or email@example.com

 Compressed Gas Tanks

 Propane, helium & oxygen tanks and fire extinguishers are accepted at Alpha Ridge Landfill.
-Also consider returning tanks to the seller.
+Or, return tanks to the seller.